-Also exists a short isoform of IL18 resulting from alternative splicing removing 57 bp/19 aa (IL18?, IL18 alpha isoform) .
+Also exists a short isoform of IL18 resulting from alternative splicing removing 57 bp/19 aa (IL18?, IL18 alpha isoform) (Conti et al. 1997, Yang et al.2005).
 It is suggested this short isoform has a modest synergistic action with IL18 canonical active form.
 On the other hand the IL18 receptor (IL18R) belongs to the Interleukin-1 receptor/Toll like receptor superfamily.
-It is comprised of two subunits, Interleukin-18 receptor 1 (IL18R1, IL-18R?, IL1Rrp1, IL18R1 or IL-1R5) and (IL18RAP,IL-18R?,IL-18RacP, IL-18RII or IL-1R7) both with three extracellular immunoglobuling-like domains and one intracellular Toll/IL-1 receptor (TIR) domain [22,23].
-It is believed IL18 binds first to IL18R1 and later recruits IL18RAP to form a high-affinity heterotrimeric complex [23-25].
-Also there are isoforms as a short transcript for IL18R1 encoding for a receptor subunit lacking the TIR domain (IL18R1 type II) .
-The TIR domain is required for signaling so IL18R1 type II is suggested to be a decoy receptor .
-Moreover a truncated form of IL18RB (IL18RB) comprising only one of the three immunoglobulin domains stabilizes IL18 binding to IL18R1 preventing signaling (negative regulator).
+It is comprised of two subunits, Interleukin-18 receptor 1 (IL18R1, IL-18R?, IL1Rrp1, IL18R1 or IL-1R5) and (IL18RAP,IL-18R?,IL-18RacP, IL-18RII or IL-1R7) both with three extracellular immunoglobulin-like domains and one intracellular Toll/IL-1 receptor (TIR) domain (O'Neill & Dinarello 2000, Sims 2002).
+It is believed IL18 binds first to IL18R1 and later recruits IL18RAP to form a high-affinity heterotrimeric complex (Sims 2002, Sergi & Pentilla 2004, Alboni et al. 2009).
+Also, there are isoforms as a short transcript for IL18R1 encoding for a receptor subunit lacking the TIR domain (IL18R1 type II) (Alboni et al. 2009).
+The TIR domain is required for signaling so IL18R1 type II is suggested to be a decoy receptor (Colotta et al. 1994).
+Moreover, a truncated form of IL18RB (IL18RB) comprising only one of the three immunoglobulin domains stabilizes IL18 binding to IL18R1 preventing signaling (negative regulator).